-City train systems are a convenient way to travel around Bangkok as all these three systems are well connected between themselves, making them very useful if you want to escape busy traffic and save some money in Thailand’s capital.
-Bangkok’s rapid transport systems are reliable and easy to use, the only downside of them being the lack of a single ticketing system.
+City train systems are a convenient way to travel around Bangkok as these lines are well connected between themselves, making them very useful if you want to escape busy traffic and save some money on traveling around Thai capital.

 BTS Bangkok is one of the most convenient ways to travel around Bangkok as it helps to escape chaotic and often jammed traffic in Thailand’s capital.
-This elevated train system links central part of the city with other important areas of the city making this kind of public transport very useful for exploring Bangkok.
+This elevated train system links central part of the city with other important areas of the city making this kind of Bangkok public transport very useful for exploring the city.

-There are currently two lines with 52 stations at the moment but Bangkok BTS network is rapidly expanding.
+There are currently two BTS SkyTrain lines (Sukhumvit Line and Silom Line) with 60 stations at the moment but Bangkok BTS network is rapidly expanding.

 For a detailed guide on using the skytrain in Thailand's capital check: BTS Bangkok.

-MRT Bangkok (Metropolitan Rapid Transit) is one more addition to the public transport system of this bustling Asian metropolis.
-Conveniently connected with other mass transit systems, MRT is a convenient way to travel around Bangkok as this metro system helps to escape busy traffic in Thailand’s capital.
-Bangkok metro links the center of the city with other important areas making it very useful for exploring Bangkok.
+MRT Bangkok (Metropolitan Rapid Transit) is the underground train and a very important part of Bangkok public transport system.
+Conveniently connected with other mass transit systems, MRT provides a convenient way for traveling around Bangkok as this metro system helps to escape busy traffic in Thailand’s capital.
+Bangkok metro links the city center with other important areas of the metropolis making it very useful for exploring Bangkok.

-There are two MRT lines (Blue and Purple) with 54 stations around Bangkok at the moment as Bangkok metro was recently expanded.
+There are two MRT lines (Blue Line and Purple Line) with 54 stations around Bangkok at the moment as Bangkok metro was recently expanded.

 For a detailed guide on using Bangkok metro check: MRT Bangkok.